 Whether you’re looking for a new title to read aloud to your class or to your own children at bedtime, I hope this list will help you find exactly what you’re looking for.

-There’s a wonderful new crop of holiday books for preschoolers this year!
+There’s a great new crop of holiday books for preschoolers this year.
 I’ve combed through as many as I could and found you the very best ones for kids ages 3-5.

 Books About Christmas Traditions